kaiekubjas/academic-kickstart/content/group/bachelors.md

  css_class = ""
 +++

+- Meeri Palokangas.
+Undirected Graphical Models for Discovering Statistical Dependencies in Continuous Air Pollutant and Weather Data.
+2024.
+(Supervised by me, advised by Nataliia Kushnerchuk.)
+- Michael Yang.
+Homotopy and homology of topological spaces: their functoriality and relations between them.
+2024.
+(Supervised by me, advised by Milo Orlich.)
 - Kasper Rantamäki.
 Zero-shot classifier based on robust ellipsoid optimization.
 2023.
 - Alex Halme.
 Permutation-based Algorithms for Causal Inference under Interventions.
 2023.
 - Matias Koponen.
 Mathematical Modelling of Mental Rotation.
 2023.
 (Supervised by me, advised by Stéphane Deny and Petteri Kaski.)